kekyo/chibicc-cil-toolchain/README.md

 |`void()`|`void main(void)`|

 It may seem strange in .NET peoples, but the argument `argv` is actually a nested pointers.
-And the destination is a non-Unicode, 8-bit string containing the terminating character.
+And beyond that, it indicates a UTF-8 string containing the terminating character.

 chibias does not support entry points containing UTF-16LE wide-length strings by `wmain`.